Real Estate Broker Licensing

 What is the difference between a real estate agent, broker, and a Realtor?

-A real estate agent is licensed as a real estate salesperson that works for a licensed real estate broker.
-A real estate broker is licensed to work independently, manage a team of real estate agents, or run their own brokerage company.
-A Realtor is a designation given to a real estate agent or broker who is a member of the National Association of Realtors (NAR).
-Check out our Real Estate Agent vs Broker vs Realtor to learn more about each of their roles and responsibilities.
+A new real estate agent is a licensed professional that works for a real estate broker.
+A real estate broker is licensed to work independently, manage a team of real estate agents, oversee real estate transactions, or run their own brokerage company.

 How do real estate brokers make good money?